flutterfx/flutterfx_widgets/README.md

-# FlutterFX: A Library of Living Animations
+# FlutterFX: A collection of beautiful animated effects build with Flutter

-55 Flutter animations.
+Multiple Flutter aniamted effects examples with Flutter.

 Each one a building block.

-Each one open source.

-Each one ready for your next project.
+Feel free to use them for your next project.

-Star the repo if you find your next animation.
+Star the repo if you find any effect usefull.

 [📚 View the documentation](https://www.flutterfx.com/docs)